promptfoo/promptfoo/site/docs/guides/gemini-vs-gpt.md

 sidebar_label: Gemini vs GPT
 ---

-# How to benchmark Gemini vs GPT with your own data
+# Gemini vs GPT: benchmark on your own data

 When comparing Gemini with GPT, you'll find plenty of eval and opinions online.
 Model capabilities set a _ceiling_ on what you're able to accomplish, but in my experience most LLM apps are highly dependent on their prompting and use case.